george-hawkins/mini-quad-2023/build.md

 However, this just uses whatever font you choose when using the tool, i.e. not the actual font used at the time in the goggles.

-So, I photographed the output (ideally, I'd have captured it with an HDMI capture device):
+So, I photographed the output (ideally, I'd have captured it with an HDMI capture device (see below)):

 ![default font](images/goggles-default-font.png)